slatedocs/slate/source/includes/api-reference/_index.html.md

 </pre>

 <span class="description">
-A 'portfolio' gives a high-level overview of the status of multiple initiatives in Asana.
+A `portfolio` gives a high-level overview of the status of multiple initiatives in Asana.
 Portfolios provide a dashboard overview of the state of multiple projects, including a progress report and the most recent [project status](/docs/asana-project-statuses) update.
 Portfolios have some restrictions on size.
 Each portfolio has a max of 250 items and, like projects, a max of 20 custom fields.
 </span>